cosmos/sdk-tutorials/tutorials/3-run-node/index.md

 </CodeGroup>

-In the terminal window where you ran the command, you can see blocks being produced and validated:
+You can see blocks being produced and validated in the terminal window where you ran the command:

 ```txt
 6:23PM INF starting ABCI with Tendermint